kaiougw/SBW-removal-profile/README.md

 1. Upload **both** PRE and POST `.sbw` files.
 2. Select **`Thickness`** or **`Flatness`** from the dropdown menu.
 3. Select **`REMOVAL`** in the segmented control.
-4. Select PRE slots and POST slots.
+4. Select one or more **PRE slots** and **POST slots**.
 If counts differ, the slots are paired in order.
 5. (Optional) Check **`Overlay line charts`** in the sidebar to show PRE/POST on top of REMOVAL line charts.
 6. Click **Plot**.

 ### View average wafer profiles

 1. Check **`Average Profile`**.
-2. In PRE/POST profile mode: plots the average radial profile for the selected profile mode.
+2. PRE/POST profile mode: plot the average radial profile for the selected profile mode.
-3. In REMOVAL profile mode: plots the average removal profile.
+3. REMOVAL profile mode: plot the average removal profile.

 ## User Interface